Code-Institute-Submissions/seanreid1997-code-institute-p3/README.md

 #### Manage Finance

 <ul>
-<li>This option allows the user to review the data in the financial worksheet.</li>
+<li>This option allows the user to review the data in the 'Finance' worksheet.</li>
 <li>This data in question represents the income compared to the expenditure.</li>
 </ul>